LumaGhost/cpp20_rust_examples/cpp_in_rust/meson_builds_cpp_and_rust/readme.md

-this example demonstrates using meson to compile rust so that rust and c++ code can live in the same meson build. this approach is potentially a lot simpler since there is only one build to manage, but, at the time of writing this, building rust with meson has the downside of not supporting external crates
+**overview**

+in this example meson is used to build a rust library and the cpp library that it depends on.

+**layout**

+the layout here is meant to represent rust and cpp source living in the same project. the cpp source and rust source are in cpp_src and rust_src respectively.

+**workflow**

+this example is just a regular meson project, so messon commands e.g. `meson setup`, `meson compile`, `meson test` etc. will work.

+**additional thoughts**

+dependencies: this example doesnt use any additional dependencies on the rust or cpp side. this is due to both the difficulty of managing dependencies in cpp without a package manager, and the current lack of supports for external rust crates in meson.